7 reasons we chose a campervan over a hotel room

 They offer 24-hour roadside assistance and unlimited mileage.
 Their London depot is easy to reach.
 It’s really close to Heathrow Airport and Hayes & Harlington train station if you are coming from the city centre.
 The depot has a big supermarket close by, so you can stock up on food before your big adventure and there is also a petrol station, so you can fill up before returning the vehicle.
 They are open 7 days a week, so you can pick up and drop off your vehicle any day.

 During our 16 day rental period our van didn’t start on one occasion when we got back into it after a hike at Neist Point.
-We called the number Spaceships provided and a friendly man explained us what to do through the phone.
+We called the number Spaceships provided and a friendly man explained to us what to do through the phone.
 The issue got sorted in less than 5 minutes.

-The car comes with UK and European insurance (Excess of £1500) You have the chance getting an all inclusive insurance, which would make your holiday worry free.
+The car comes with UK and European insurance (Excess of £1500) You have the chance getting an all-inclusive insurance, which would make your holiday worry-free.

 Why did we choose to stay at camp sites?

 We chose to stay at camp sites during our holiday even though wild camping is legal in Scotland.
 We enjoyed the facilities of camp sites, such as toilets, showers, dishwashing areas.
 Many of the camp sites have washing machines and dryers.
 Unlike hotel rooms, camp sites don’t normally need to be booked ahead.
 There is normally lots of space (weekends are exceptions), so we could just show up without planning much ahead.
 Campsites cost around £20 per night on average for the campervan and two adult, without electricity.

 For finding camp sites I suggest WikiCamps app.
 They also list many free, wild camping spots as well.